Proposal for bulk measurement of braid statistics in fractional quantum Hall effect: Discussion

 \section{Discussion}

-In this article, we begin by noting that fractional charge and fractional statistics are not sharply defined for excitations at the edges of a FQH system.
-We have shown that the interference experiment of Ref.~\cite{Nakamura20} can be interpreted in terms of the relative braid statistics of a CF in the ground state orbiting around the edge of the FQH system and a fractionally charged QP / QH in the bulk of the sample.
-We believe that this interpretation is more natural in view of the fact that the relative statistics of CFs, namely $\theta_{\rm CF-CF}$, remains a valid concept even when the system is compressible, as it is at the edge.
+In this article, we begin by noting that fractional charge and fractional statistics are not sharply defined at the edges of a FQH system because of the absence of a gap there.
+We argue that the interference experiment of Ref.~\cite{Nakamura20} can be understood only by assuming that CFs are well defined at the edge.

-We then propose a possible scheme for measuring the braid statistics of the QPs ($\theta_{\rm QP-QP}$), the QHs ($\theta_{\rm QH-QH}$), or their relative statistics $\theta_{\rm QP-QH}$.
-The idea is to create a tunneling loop for a QP / QH in the bulk of the sample by placing a sequence of impurities and then considering transport through it, as shown in Fig.~\ref{fig:setup}.
+We then propose a possible scheme for measuring the braid statistics of the QPs or QHs in a manner such that the object moving in a closed loop has a fractional charge over the entire loop.
+The idea is to create a tunneling loop for a QP/QH in the bulk of the sample by placing a sequence of impurities and then considering transport through it, as shown in Fig.~\ref{fig:setup}.
 We show that the conductance for a given tunneling path displays periodic oscillations as a function of the magnetic flux through it, with the period given by $(2pn+1)\phi_0$ for FQH state at $\nu=n/(2pn+1)$, which, interpreted as $h/qe$ implies a fractional charge $q=1/(2pn+1)$.
-Furthermore, adding another QP / QH in the interior of the loop causes a shift in the oscillations that is related to the fractional braid statistics.
-Because the tunneling loop is fully confined to the bulk of the sample, it is reasonable to expect that it measures a property of fractionally charged QPs / QHs.
+Furthermore, adding another QP/QH in the interior of the loop causes a shift in the oscillations that is related to the fractional braid statistics.